 Panel Presentation TFM108

 Are our schools and higher education institutions equipped as well as our living rooms?
-Are our government policies prioritising the right type of ed-tech developments?
-These speakers have great examples of how we can diminish the gap between commercial and educational technologies and what key policies enable us to take full advantage of the promise of systemic change.
+Are our government policies supporting the implementation of ed-tech that's suitable for its context?
+These speakers have great examples of what key policies enable us to take full advantage of the promise of systemic change.

 Mar Camacho Martí

 Ministry of Education of the Autonomous Government of Catalonia, Spain

 Mòbils.edu: A Springboard Towards Excellence in Mobile Learning

 Appointed Director General of Primary and Childhood Education at the Catalan Ministry of Education in July 2018 and Director General of Innovation, Research and Digital Culture in December 2018.